erysimum/soccerize/README.md

    - **Name:** `jenkins-token` (or any name of your choice)

 4. Copy the token and save it temporarily.
-   *You won’t be able to see it again later.*
+   *we won’t be able to see it again later.*

 ---